Lewis and Clark College Assistance Animal Policy

 Lewis and Clark College enforces a no-pet policy in its residence halls, College-owned apartments, and campus facilities.
 Exceptions are made under certain conditions for therapy and assistance animals and fish in approved aquariums.

-The College reserves the right to enforce all relevant rules for the use of assistance animals through the student conduct code.
-The College also reserves the right to revoke permission granted for the campus presence of any assistance animal whose owner fails to follow the requirements set forth in this procedure.
+The College reserves the right to enforce all relevant rules for the use of therapy and assistance animals through the student conduct code.
+The College also reserves the right to revoke permission granted for the campus presence of any therapy or assistance animal whose owner fails to follow the requirements set forth in this procedure.

 Service Animals and Service Animals in Training